 6. Public Relations

 Third-party endorsement is the best kind of publicity.
 When advertising, the nonprofit has complete control over the messaging.
-But with PR, you depend on other people to talk about your organization in a positive way.
+On the other hand, with PR, you depend on other people to talk about your organization in a positive way.

 There are different ways nonprofit organizations can take advantage of PR.
 Such include:

 - Become a news source for the media.
 Journalists and editors are always on the lookout for newsworthy content.
-Become the go-to source for such with well-researched, informative content.
-It could be in the form of press releases, editorial, commentary, and interviews.
+You can easily become the go-to source for such content with well-researched, informative content.
+This could be in the form of press releases, editorial, commentary, and interviews.
 The nonprofit can also sign up to platforms like Help a Journalist out (HARO).
 Once you establish a rapport with the media, they will seek you out any time they need information.
-It helps to build credibility and a solid reputation.
+This helps to build credibility and a solid reputation.
 You can also ask for links back to your website resulting in more organic traffic.

 The digital space has a lot to offer nonprofits.
 There are many avenues or platforms for awareness creation.
 It starts by having a website with relevant, engaging content.